 (Plaça de Carles Buïgas, 1, 08038 Barcelona)

 "La Nit" Festival took place in October 1988 and it was part of the cultural olympics opening.
 Freddie and Montserrat sang the songs "Barcelona", "How can I go on" and "The Golden Boy".
 "Barcelona" became the olympic anthem of the 1992 Games.
+This is how it looks nowadays:

 The magic fountain of Montjuïc offers a light and music show every weekend, and it usually starts with the "Barcelona" song.
 This video was recorded in March 2019: